sylus/website/content/english/pages/resume.md

 Senior Cloud Architect (IT-04) and open source advocate working for the Government of Canada.

-Passions include leveraging Cloud Native (CNCF) technologies such as Kubernetes and Argo CD.
+Passions include leveraging Cloud Native (CNCF) technologies such as Kubernetes, Argo CD and Cilium.

 ## Highlights